AlexandreDdaCosta/olympus/README.md

 * Supervisor (controller)
 * Database/file server

-Olympus allows a fourth type of server, the "worker" class, which can be spun up or down as needed for processing-intensive tasks.
+Olympus allows a fourth type of server, the **Worker** class, which can be spun up or down as needed for processing-intensive tasks.
 This last type of node is a good place to use an enterprise-class server, since the intermittent use envisioned of the worker class means that power consumption will